omf2097/omf-stringsearch/README.md

-omf-stringsearch
+OMF StringSearch
 ================

 PHP+JS String search for easily comparing animation strings.
+Requires PHP 5.2+.
+Expects information cards, created with the afhtmlprinter and bkhtmlprinter to be in ../cards.